This weekend I discovered Boavista, a portuguese restaurant in Nottingham.

 2) Castle Rock

 It can be found bottled and in some pubs in Nottingham.
-In my opinion, it is the easier local beer, maybe too easy, but still a good choice.
+In my opinion, it is the easiest local beer, maybe too easy, but still a good choice.

 4) Nottingham Brewery

+My favourite!
 The book 1001 beers to drink before die recommends their Extra Pale Ale and so do I. Good balance in the flavour.
-However, my favourite is the Oatmeal Stout, only produced during winter.
+However, my favourite is the Sooty Stout.
 It is fantastic!
 The best stout I have ever drunk (and I really like stouts!).
+Foundry Mild is also very nice.

 The official tap is a very local and traditional pub, with kind customers and staff.
 According to my experience, I would say this is a very typical British pub.
 They do not serve food, except on Quiz nights (Thursday) when the food is free!